 Use color to your advantage

-Don't use too many bold, bright or loud colors on your print ad.
-Otherwise, the focus might be drawn away from the main message of your ad.
+Be careful when using bold, bright or loud colors on your print ad.
+It’s easy for the focus of your main message to be lost in a see of loud colors if you’re not intentional.
 You can use bold color for accenting or to make a certain message or image stand out, but use it sparingly.
-In the following ad, pay attention to how Nike uses the color red to highlight its brand:
+For example, pay attention to how Nike uses the color red to draw attention to its signature ‘swoosh’ here:

 Create a sense of balance

 While your design doesn't have to be a perfect mirror-image on both sides, it should have some sense of balance that creates unity and ties your whole design together.
 An easy way to create balance is to use the rule of thirds.
-This rule states that if you divide the image into thirds, you should center your main focal point on the outer vertical line and center it on the horizontal lines.
+Basically, this means that if you divide your image into thirds, you should center your main focal point on the outer vertical line and center it on the horizontal lines.
 This makes your photo more dynamic and interesting to look at.
-An example is shown below:
+For example, check out how this ad centers its main subject - the couple - on the horizontal lines.

 If you're having a hard time finding the right way to balance your design, try viewing your layout under a grid.
 This will help you create an underlying unity and structure for your design.